andrewr50/README-Generator/README.md

 ## Description

 This project is a README.md generator to assist in creating README's for projects.
-This was built to give a basic outline of a README and fill that outline withh user input.
+This was built to give a basic outline of a README and fill that outline with user input.
 This ensures the README's for project have all necessary components.
-This project was built with node.js and inquirer
+This project was built with node.js and inquirer.

 ## Table of Contents